 I used a lower grit to remove the finish and then finished up with a finer grit to smooth it out.
-Once that was done, I watered down a bit of the stain color, Riverbed, and applied it with a chip brush.
+Once that was done, I watered down a bit of the stain color, Riverbed (see the “Materials List” box above), and applied it with a chip brush.

 Oak will always look more orange when wet.

-For this particular piece of wood, I ended up going back over it with almost full strength stain but wiping away almost immediately.
+For this particular piece of wood, I ended up going back over it with an almost full-strength stain but wiping it away almost immediately.

-Here it is wet after applying the stain and wiping away…
+Here it is wet after applying the stain and wiping it away…

-Once it was fully dry, I mixed up a little water/Drop Cloth (Dixie Belle) paint mixture and applied it with a soft rag.
+Once it was fully dry, I mixed up a little water/white paint mixture and applied it with a soft rag.
 (I used a baby washcloth)